American Classic Pedigrees

 Connections

 Wrack was bred and owned by Archibald Philip Primrose, fifth Earl of Rosebery, and was a favorite of his owner because of his gameness and determination.
-At the end of the 1915 racing season, Wrack was sold to Arthur B. Hancock, Sr., and B. Kenny Nichols for the equivalent of US$8,000 and imported to the United States; Hancock later bought out Nichols' share.
+At the end of the 1915 racing season, Wrack was sold to Arthur B. Hancock, Sr., and B. Kenny Nichols for the equivalent of US$8,000 and imported to the United States; Hancock later bought out Nichols's share.
 Wrack entered stud in Virginia at Hancock's Ellerslie Stud in 1916.
 He was later transferred to Hancock's Kentucky property, Claiborne Farm.
-He was moved back to Ellerslie at the conclusion of his stud career and was humanely destroyed there in October 1935.
+He was moved back to Ellerslie at the conclusion of his stud career and was euthanized there in October 1935.

 Pedigree notes

 Wrack is inbred 4x5 to 1863 St. Leger Stakes winner Lord Clifden and 5x5 to seven-time English champion sire Stockwell, winner of the 1852 Two Thousand Guineas and St. Leger.
 He is also inbred 5x5 to the excellent broodmare sire Scottish Chief.
 His dam Samphire (by 1893 English Triple Crown winner Isinglass) was produced from the great foundation mare Chelandry (by Goldfinch), winner of the 1897 One Thousand Guineas, and is a half sister to 1910 Two Thousand Guineas winner Neil Gow (by Marco) and 1902 Cheveley Park Stakes winner Skyscraper (by Ayrshire).
-Samphire is also a half sister to stakes winners Traquair (by Ayrshire), Popinjay (by St. Frusquin; an important foundation mare in her own right) and Perdiccas (by Persimmon) and to stakes producers Dark Flight (by Dark Ronald), Bobolink (by Willonyx) and Chersonese (by Cylgad).
+Samphire is also a half sister to stakes winners Traquair (by Ayrshire), Popinjay (by St. Frusquin; an important foundation mare in her own right), and Perdiccas (by Persimmon) and to stakes producers Dark Flight (by Dark Ronald), Bobolink (by Willonyx), and Chersonese (by Cylgad).

 Chelandry is out of the Rosicrucian mare Illuminata, making her a half sister to 1894 Two Thousand Guineas and Derby Stakes winner Ladas (by Hampton).
 She is also a half sister to Gas (by Ayrshire), dam of 1905 Derby Stakes winner Cicero and second dam of 1915 One Thousand Guineas winner Vaucluse.